enudler/kafka-consumer-manager/README.md

 * `KafkaOffsetDiffThreshold` &ndash; Tolerance for how far the partition offset of the consumer can be from the real offset, this value is used by the health check to reject in case the offset is out of sync.
 * `Topics` &ndash; Array of topics that should be consumed.
 * `ResumePauseIntervalMs` &ndash; Interval of when to run the ResumePauseCheckFunction (Optional).
-* `ResumePauseCheckFunction` &ndash; Promise that in case of return value is true, the consumer will be resumed, if false it will be paused (Mandatory if ResumePauseIntervalMs provided). this function accepts one param (consumer).
+* `ResumePauseCheckFunction` &ndash; Promise that should always be resolve.
+In case of resolve with true value, the consumer will be resumed, if false it will be paused (Mandatory if ResumePauseIntervalMs provided). this function accepts one param (consumer).
-* `MessageFunction` &ndash; Promise that applied to each consumed message, this function accepts one param (message), please make sure to resolve only after messages is considered as done.
-Don't change the original message, it may cause it may cause unstable behaviour in getLastMessage function..
+* `MessageFunction` &ndash; Promise that should always be resolve. this function applied to each consumed message, It accepts one param (message), please make sure to resolve only after messages is considered as done.
+Don't change the original message, it may cause it may cause unstable behaviour in getLastMessage function.
 * `FetchMaxBytes` &ndash; The maximum bytes to include in the message set for this partition.
 This helps bound the size of the response.
 (Default 1024^2).
 * `WriteBackDelay` &ndash; Delay the produced messages by ms. (optional).
 * `AutoCommit` &ndash; Boolean, If AutoCommit is false, the consumer will queue messages from each partition to a specific queue and will handle messages by the order and commit the offset when it's done.